rmsk2/pwman/README.md

 # Building

-There are build scripts `buildall.sh` (for Linux and MacOS) and `buildall.bat` (for Windwos) which allows build the two binaries mentioned above.
+There are build scripts `buildall.sh` (for Linux and MacOS) and `buildall.bat` (for Windwos) which allow building the two binaries mentioned above.